Harsh-vardhan-dixit/facedetection_opencv/README.md

 # facedetection_opencv
-I am willing to detect and recognise of face of persons in groups currently this project in development phase
+we are aiming to detect and recognise of face of persons in groups currently this project in development phase
 <h1> developers working on it are </h1>
 <ol>